softcover/softcover_book/chapters/getting_started.md

 - [Node.js](http://nodejs.org/)
 - [PhantomJS](http://phantomjs.org/) (needed only for math output in EPUB and MOBI)

     Development on the PhantomJS project has been suspended but the binaries should still work on most systems.
-Also, if you don't plan to LaTeX for mathematical typesetting in EPUB and MOBI output, you don’t need PhantomJS at all.
+If you have trouble installing PhantomJS on Linux, see [this Stack Overflow thread](https://stackoverflow.com/questions/73004195/phantomjs-wont-install-autoconfiguration-error/73063745) to see if it helps.
+Finally, if you don't plan to use \LaTeX\ for mathematical typesetting in EPUB and MOBI output, you don’t need PhantomJS at all.

 - [Inkscape](http://inkscape.org/)
 - [Calibre](http://calibre-ebook.com/) with the command-line tools (built-in on Linux; on macOS, see below)